jdjaxon/linux_cac/README.md

 ## Ubuntu and PopOS

 ### Automated Installation
+This installation is a scripted version of the [manual installation](#manual-installation) you will find below.
+This script requires root privileges since it installs the `cackey` package and its dependencies.
+Feel free to review the script [here](https://raw.githubusercontent.com/jdjaxon/linux_cac/main/cac_setup.sh) if this makes you uncomfortable.
+For transparency, the `cackey` package is downloaded from [here](https://cackey.rkeene.org/download/0.7.5/cackey_0.7.5-1_amd64.deb) and the DoD certificates are downloaded from [here](https://militarycac.com/maccerts/AllCerts.zip), both of which are recommended by [militarycac](https://militarycac.com).

+**Important Notes:**
-The automated installation requires `wget` and `unzip` to run and will install both during the setup.
+- The automated installation requires `wget` and `unzip` to run and will install both during the setup.
 If you don't want either tool, remove it after the setup is complete using `sudo apt remove <command>`.

-This script requires root privileges.
-Feel free to review the script [here](https://raw.githubusercontent.com/jdjaxon/linux_cac/main/cac_setup.sh) if this makes you uncomfortable.
+- The scripted installation has only been tested on Ubuntu 20.04

-**NOTE:** this script uses the 64-bit version of the cackey package.
+- This script uses the 64-bit version of the cackey package.

+**WARNING:** Please make sure all browsers are closed before running the script.

 To run the setup script, use the following command:
 | Method | Command |